 Buttertubs Pass is England’s only truly spectacular road

-Buttertubs Pass is a mountain pass at an elevation of 528m (1,732ft) above the sea level, located in the Yorkshire Dales, in the historic county of Yorkshire, England.
+Buttertubs Pass is a mountain pass at an elevation of 528m (1,732ft) above the sea level, located in the Yorkshire Dales, in the historic county of North Yorkshire, England.
 The climb was rated by Jeremy Clarkson as “England’s only truly spectacular road".

 Set high on the northern part of England, the challenging road to the summit is totally paved.
 It’s called Cliff Gate Road (B6270 road).
 There is a tiny car parking area at the summit of the pass.
 Be careful of the wind as it can be very strong at the summit.
 The pass is named after the 65-foot-deep fluted limestone potholes just off the road near the summit, formed by the rock face.
 It is said that farmers would store their butter in these natural holes on hot days on their way to and from the market.

 The pass is 8.85km (5.5 miles) long running south-north from Hawes to Thwaite.
 Traffic is usually light.

 Located in the heart of the Yorkshire Dales National Park, the spectacular high mountain road is pretty defiant and drivers need to be wary of a sheer drop of over 400 feet on one side.
 Watch your speed – some of the winding sections are really challenging.
 The drive has several sharp bends.
 The road is very narrow with sheer drops on either side.
 The climb is pretty steep.
 The average gradient is 6.5%, with some parts up to 20%.
 It can become slippery in wet weather.

 Is Buttertubs Pass worth it?